torero619/MSBA502/README.md

 ## Sprint 2

 ### Deliverables
-1. Load Data
+1. Write a For Loop to bin data, include IF statement
-2. Run Descriptive Statistics
+2. Provide Descriptive Statistics
 3. Basic Plotting
+4. Boolean mask on Dataframe

 ### Stretch
 * Nicely Formatted EDA with Markdown